robuhsaur/sports-picks/README.md

 - Will Cordova

-OnlyPicks - a place where sports cappers(Gurus) can post their daily/weekly sports picks! subscribe to your favorite capper(Guru)!
+OnlyPicks - a place where sports cappers(Gurus) can post their daily/weekly sports picks!

 ## Design